Ensembl/ensembl-hive/wrappers/README.md

 There must be an executable under ``ensembl-hive/wrappers/${language}/`` that is registered in ``ensembl-hive/modules/Bio/EnsEMBL/Hive/ForeignProcess.pm``

+> LEO: should the wrapper always be called "wrapper" (without an extension
+> ?).
+We could then simply skip the "registration" process.

 It works in two modes:
 * ``${executable} ${module_name} compile``
 * ``${executable} ${module_name} run ${fd_in} ${fd_out}``